 I currently hold a Faculty position but not on tenure track?

 You are eligible for this opportunity.

-Criteria for K award or equivalent funding mechanism compatible with Jumpstart
+What are the criteria for K award or equivalent compatible with Jumpstart?

-- Substantial level of support in terms of both time (# years) and amount, to support a substantial research program leading toward an R01
+- Substantial level of support in terms of both time (number of years of funding) and amount, to support a substantial research program leading toward an R01

 - Requirement for mentorship and detailed and comprehensive mentorship plan

 - It has to be clear that the funding mechanism fosters a long-term academic career vs. just supply a few years of funding